tspspi/pfeifferpumps/README.md

 ```

 As one can see the method decodes the raw payload into the specific datatype (in
-this exampel into an integer) and performs validations on the value - it checks
+this example into an integer) and performs validations on the value - it checks
 if the value is in range, if the encodings are valid, etc. In addition
 it adds: